Content - Resident - Licenses - Marriage Licenses

 - A driver's licence

-Either applicant may submit the completed application form to the Vital Statistics Unit at Kingston City Hall in order to obtain the Marriage Licence, provided that they present the required identification for both parties.
+Either applicant may submit the completed application form to the Payment Centre at Kingston City Hall in order to obtain the Marriage Licence, provided that they present the required identification for both parties.

 Applicants age 16 and 17

 Applicants that are age 16 and 17 must have the consent of their parents.
-Further information with respect to these situations is available from the Vital Statistics Unit at City Hall.
+Further information with respect to these situations is available from the Payment Centre at City Hall.

 Applicants who are widowed are not required to provide proof of the death of their spouse.